 11. Italians speak Italian

 This might sound obvious, but especially off the tourist track, Italians speak ONLY Italian, or at most the local dialect.
 If this is the case, however, I suggest you stick to the official national language if you don’t want to get lost in different layers of translation.
 Plus, if you make the effort to learn some of the most useful phrases and words, you’ll make your life a lot easier and you’ll become part of the family quicker.
 As a piece of advice and one of the important things to know before traveling to Italy, carrying a small glossary with you comes in always handy.

 12. Tipping is not mandatory

-Unlike the US, where I heard tipping is pretty expected, among the things you should know before you travel to Italy is that you don’t need to feel as if you have to leave a tip.
+Unlike the US, where I heard tipping is pretty expected, among the important things to know when traveling to Italy is that you don’t need to feel as if you have to leave a tip.
 Sure it’s appreciated, but especially restaurants most of the times charge the so-called coperto, a 10% service on top of the bill that can count as a tip.

 13. To slam or not to slam

 Italians love to complain, especially about politics and the endemic recession, and they love making fun of their political class.
-However, we are also protective of our country, so as long as we are the ones complaining all is fine, but as soon as some “stranger”, for as friendly and Italy-loving as he/she might be, starts slamming a little too hard, we take it personal and stop playing our mandolin.
+However, we are also protective of our country, so as long as we are the ones complaining all is fine, but as soon as some “stranger”, for as friendly and Italy-loving as he/she might be, starts slamming a little too hard, we take it personally and stop playing our mandolin.